-Acceptance of Responsibility for Student Organizations/Groups may give the student organization/group, (inclusive of the non-Northwestern governing body) the option to accept responsibility for the alleged violation(s) and consult with a sanctioning panel to determine the appropriate sanctions from the University.
+Acceptance of Responsibility for Student Organizations/Groups

+If a finding and sanction(s) are issued by a Non-Northwestern governing body (e.g., Inter/National Headquarters) prior to the resolution of the UHAS formal student organization conduct process, the University may give the student organization/group, (inclusive of the non-Northwestern governing body) the option to accept responsibility for the alleged violation(s) and consult with a sanctioning panel to determine the appropriate sanctions from the University.
 Acceptance of responsibility and the proposed University sanctions prevents the need for a full investigation through the UHAS process.
 The Office of Community Standards reserves the right to investigate and, as appropriate, hold any individuals accountable for their behaviors that may be related to the matter.